-- Explanation of the change: Former requirement 5.10.1.7.
+• Explanation of the change: Former requirement 5.10.1.7.
 The language was modified to add clarity.
-For specific pathogens and countries, the legal limit is not the absence of the bacteria.
-In this case, a test result for the specific pathogen might be positive (but below the set legal limit) and no further action will be required. - Guidance on evaluation of criteria: No additional guidance is required.
+There are specific pathogens or countries, where the legal limit is not absence of the bacteria.
+In this case, a test result for the specific pathogen might be positive and below the set legal limit and no further action will be required.

+• Guidance on evaluation of criteria: No additional guidance is required.